Connect with us

 While both losses left a bitter taste, the more recent heartbreak stings the most for Lirick Mendoza, as the championship slipped from their grasp after just three sets.

-That’s why FEU was determined to exact revenge in their finals rematch with NU in the UAAP Season 88 Men’s Volleyball Tournament, taking a morale-boosting 22-25, 25-21, 25-17, 25-20 win on Saturday at the SM Mall of Asia Arena.
+That’s why FEU felt determined to exact revenge in their finals rematch with NU in the UAAP Season 88 Men’s Volleyball Tournament, taking a morale-boosting 22-25, 25-21, 25-17, 25-20 win on Saturday at the SM Mall of Asia Arena.

-“Talagang pinaghandaan namin itong game na ito kasi last year, mas masakit pa ‘yun sa nangyari nung Season 86 sa UST kaya grabe ‘yung willingness sa buong team na kailangan maipanalo namin ito,” said Mendoza after the win.
+“Talagang pinaghandaan namin itong game na ito kasi last year, mas masakit pa ‘yun sa nangyari nung Season 86 sa UST.
+Kaya grabe ‘yung willingness sa buong team na kailangan maipanalo namin ito,” said Mendoza after the win.

 Mendoza, who was part of both heartbreaks, led FEU with 17 points on 13 spikes, three blocks, and one ace.